sara-nl/clouddocs/index.markdown

 ## Contributing to the documentation

-You are welcome to contribute to this documentation.
+If you have any comments, please let us know by sending us an e-mail at helpdesk@surfsara.nl.
+Alternatively, you are welcome to contribute to this documentation directly.
 For this, you can fork our repository on GitHub and submit a pull request to inform us of your changes.

-Please find our [contribution guidelines](markdown-best-practice) before contributing updates, bug fixes, or other corrections.
+Please find our [contribution guidelines](markdown-best-practice) before more information about forking, contributing updates, bug fixes, or other corrections.